St Luke's Catholic Primary School

 Uniform Shop News

-Uniform Shop Hours Term 4 2019
+Uniform Shop Opening Hours 2020

 The uniform shop needs new volunteers for the 2020 school year.
 We are low on numbers for next year as many of our current volunteers aren’t able to continue helping.
 If you are able to lift, stretch and climb a ladder we would love to have you join our team.
 Parents, Guardians and Grandparents are all welcome!